Water Heater Anode Rods 101: What They Are, Types & How They Work

 What is an Anode Rod?

-An anode rod is a metal rod with a steel wire on the inside that screws into the top of a water heater.
-They are made of magnesium, aluminum, or zinc-aluminum alloy.
+An anode rod is a metal rod, usually with a hexagonal head (hex head) and a steel wire on the inside.
+This part screws into the top of a water heater.
+Anode rods are made of magnesium, aluminum, or zinc-aluminum alloy.

 What is the purpose of an Anode Rod?